gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ### Dataset page

-By clicking on the Name of a dataset (in purple in the Datasets view) the Dataset page opens.
-There are seven available tabs in a grey bar on top of the page, below the title of the dataset.
+By clicking on the Name of a dataset (in purple in the Datasets view) the Dataset page opens on the Records tab.
+There are currently seven available tabs in a grey bar on top of the page, below the title of the dataset.

 - The **Records tab** :<br> View on all imported **records** of the dataset with a selection of important attributes (*Picture availability*, *IUCN tag*, *Typus*, *scientificName*, *verbatimIdentification*, *occurrenceID*, *catalogNumber*, *recordedBy*, *identifiedBy*, *eventDate*, *stateProvince & countryCode*, *verbatimElevation*, *decimalLatitude & decimalLongitude*), the current state of the available actions (*Encoding*, *Publication status*, *Validation status*), the registration status in an Info Species data center (*Swiss Registry*), the *MIDS level* and the *timestamp of the last update of the record*. <br><br>- The tab is divided into two main sections: The **filters** on top (*Quick filters*, *Search bar*, *selected Layer*, *Value filters*) and the **table of records** below.<br><br>- The table of records displays a default set of 15 records  at a time.
 You can scroll through the records and adjust the number of entries displayed using the navigation tools at the bottom.<br><br>- A summary also appears at the bottom, indicating the current view.
 For example: _Showing 1 to 15 of 2503 entries_ —meaning that 15 records are currently displayed, starting from the first entry, out of a total of 2503 selected records.<br><br>